 In this timely webinar, our experts will cover the ATF’s Final Rule, set to go into effect on August 24, 2022, and will discuss the legal and political implications surrounding homemade firearms and the regulation thereof.

-Joseph Greenlee, Director of Constitutional Studies, Firearms Policy Coalition
+Matthew Larosiere, Director of Legal Policy at Firearms Policy Coalition

 Dru Stevenson, Wayne Fisher Research Professor, Professor of Law, South Texas College of Law Houston